Skip to main content

 Native American Curriculum Initiative Lessons

-BYU Arts Partnership has developed many lesson plans as part of their Native American Curriculum Initiative (NACI).
+BYU Arts Partnership has crafted a series of lesson plans as part of their Native American Curriculum Initiative (NACI).
 This initiative is to "amplify native voices in the classroom, building bridges between Native and educational communities."

-These lesson plans are free to download and use!
-Here at the museum, we even offer the material needed for a few of the lessons.
+These lesson plans are readily accessible and free to download!
+At the museum, we even offer material needed for a few of the lessons.
 Contact us to check out this material just like you would reserve a Culture Case.
 Click on the "Culture Cases" tab at the left of this webpage to learn more about the borrowing process.

-The lesson plans we currently loan material for are:
+Here are the NACI lesson plans we currently loan material for:

-Coyote Steals Fire Creative Movement (includes lesson plan, book, and 37 red/orange/yellow scarves)
+Coyote Steals Fire Creative Movement (includes a lesson plan, book, and 37 red/orange/yellow scarves)

-The Greedy Porcupine Reader's Theatre (includes lesson plan, instruments, and 8 script booklets)
+The Greedy Porcupine Reader's Theatre (includes a lesson plan, instruments, and 8 script booklets)